heroku/base-images/BUILD.md

 The build scripts in this repository require:

 - bash 4+.
 To update to newer bash on OS X, see: https://johndjameson.com/blog/updating-your-shell-with-homebrew/
 - Docker Desktop.
-To build multi-arch images (heroku-24 and beyond), enable the `containerd` snapshotter feature should be enabled.
+To build multi-arch images (heroku-24 and beyond), the `containerd` snapshotter feature should be enabled.

 ## Build